Meiscool125/ScheduleOneChooseDealLocationOnAccept/README.md

 <p>Same installation process as any other mod.<p/>
 <p>Source code + DLL in bin/debug/ChooseDealLocationOnAccept.dll<p/>
 <p>THANK YOU TO JUMBLEBUMBLE FOR ADDING IL2CPP SUPPORT! didnt check it before merging so probably check it yourself before downloading.<p/>
+<p>The most recent version I pushed has a different UI but I don't like how it looks and idk how to change it.
+Love if someone could continue this UI upgrade and fix the performance issues.<p/>